DesirableMan/Vkinder/README.md

 ## Instruction manual

-1. Get a GroupToken from the site vk.com with access rights groups and APP_ID of the application.
+1. Get a groupToken from the site vk.com with access rights groups and user_token of the application.

-2. GroupToken is located in the settings of the VK group and is necessary for the bot to respond to messages sent to the group.
-APP_ID is required to allow the bot to authenticate the user using a token and to search for users by the specified parameters.
+2. groupToken is located in the settings of the VK group and is necessary for the bot to respond to messages sent to the group, user_token is required to allow the bot to authenticate the user using a token and to search for users by the specified parameters.

 3. The result will be recorded in the PostgreSQL database.
 The database will record information about the profile for which we are looking for a couple and all the people found.
-DB is the name of the data source for your PostgreSQL database (for example, postgresql://admin: admin@localhost: 5432/db).
+DataBase is the name of the data source for your PostgreSQL database (for example, postgresql://admin: admin@localhost: 5432/db).

-4. The group_token, user_token and DB data are set in the file keys.py
+4. The group_token, user_token and DataBase data are set in the file keys.py

 5. The program is started using a file main.py